dguardia/setup_macOS_for_R/README.md

 ' >> ~/.R/Makevars
 ```

+# Special Instructions for Mojave

+Check Bob Rudis' blog for one more step.
+Here Bob outlines how to deal with Apple's sandboxed apps.
+I'm just going to link to it and let you read more on Bob's site, "Escaping the macOS 10.14 (Mojave) Filesystem Sandbox with R / RStudio" <https://rud.is/b/2018/11/09/escaping-the-macos-10-14-mojave-sandbox-with-r-rstudio/>.

-# Updating installed packages
+# Updating installed packages after a major R upgrade

-To update the packages in the local library, this command in R will reinstall
+Now that it's all installed, to update the packages in the local library, this command in R will reinstall
 all of them after an update to the R installation, _e.g._ 3.4.4 to 3.5.0.

 ```R